-Hurricanes and tropical storms occur most often during the months of June to November.
+Hurricanes and tropical storms occur most often from June to November.
 The intensity of a hurricane is

 ranked between 1 and 5, based on wind speed.
 Category 3, 4, or 5 hurricanes are considered extremely dangerous, with